+VIICTVD WVX

+Installation Guide

-Installation Manual PREMIUM ALUMINIUM VERTICAL WEATHERBOARD CLADDING SYSTEM
+PREMIUM ALUMINIUM VERTICAL WEATHERBOARD CLADDING SYSTEM

 CONTENTS

 PAGE

 1 Introduction 3

 2 Compliance 3

-3 Intended Uses 3
+3 Important Documents 3

-4 Limitations 4
+4 Skills Required 4

 5 Installation Considerations 4

 6 Framing and Support Structures 4

+7 Storage and Handling 4

-7 Rigid Air Barriers and Wall Underlays 5
+8 Rigid Air Barriers and Wall Underlays 5

-8 Cavity Constructon Options 5
+9 Cavity Constructon Options 5

-9 Window Installation Considerations 6
+10 Window Installation Considerations 6

-10 Storage and Handling 6

 11 Equipment Required 6

 12 Construction Sequence 7

 13 Installation Considerations 8

 14 Typical Layout 8

-15 AliClad Compondents 9
+15 AliClad Max Components 9

 16 Fixing the System 14

-17 Simplified Typical Detail 26
+1 7 Simplified Typical Detail 26

 1 Introduction

 Performance and aesthetics combine in a contemporary aluminium cladding system.
 Designed in New Zealand for local conditions.

 Our tough climate calls for exterior products that can perform in all weather conditions, meet the most stringent code and standards, and bring elegance and architectural integrity.
 Available in a multitude of colours, finishes and even woodgrain.

-AliClad, designed by The Building Agency, is a premium aluminium weatherboard system that has
+AliClad Max, designed by The Building Agency, is a premium aluminium weatherboard system that has

 had every detail and feature designed, tuned and resolved.
-Backed by decades of local experience and international product knowledge, AliClad offers architects, builders and developers a robust and beautifully finished product, supported on an easy-to-install fixing system engineered to perform.
+Backed by decades of local experience and international product knowledge, AliClad Max offers architects, builders and developers a robust and beautifully finished product, supported on an easy-to-install fixing system engineered to perform.

 Designed for large-scale commercial projects with a residential application.

 2 Compliance

-The Aliclad Cladding System is a verified alternative solution.
-When designed and installed in strict accordance with this Installation Guide and the Aliclad Specification Guide, the Aliclad cladding system will meet or exceed the requirements of the following clauses of the New Zealand Building Code (NZBC):
+When designed and installed in accordance with the Installation, Design and the Specification Guide, www.thebuildingagency.co.nz/product.

+AliClad Max weatherboards will meet or exceed the requirements of the following clauses of the New Zealand Building Code (NZBC):

-Clause B1 - Structure TB1.3.1, B1.3.2, B1.3.3(a, f, h, j), B1.3.4
+Clause B1 - Structure B1.3.1.
+B1.3.2. and B1.3.4

-Clause B2 - Durability B1.3.1, B1.3.2, B1.3.3(a, f, h, j), B1.3.4 Clause E2 - External Moisture E2.3.2, E2.3.5, E2.3.7
+Clause B2 - Durability B2.1, B2.2 and B2.3

+Clause E2 - External Moisture E2.3.2, E2.3.5, E2.3.7

 Clause C1-6: Protection from Fire

-C3: Fire effecting areas beyond the Fire Service C1a, C1b, C3.1, C3.2, C3.3.
+C3: Fire effecting areas beyond the Fire Service C3.5, C3.6 and C3.7.

-The Aliclad cladding system meets the requirements of ISO 5660.1 for Type A non combustible materials.
+The AliClad Max cladding system meets the require-ments of ISO 5660.1 2015 (AWTA 22-000683 & AWTA 22-000683 Group number assessment) for Type A.

-The Aliclad Cladding System has been tested to BS8414-2 for buildings in excess of 10 metres.
+The AliClad Max Cladding System has been tested to BS8414-2:2015+A1:2015 BR135 (refer BRANZ FF13923-02-1).

-3 Intended Uses
+3 Important Documents

-The Aliclad cladding system is intended for use as a cavity based cladding for residential and light commercial buildings.

-It is intended for use on drained and ventilated cavities.
+Refer to the following The Building Agency documents: